 We aren’t the exception.
 When developing CoderZ we had always in mind the important need of making our online learning environment accessible and engaging for all students: girls, boys, poor, rich, coding experts, and even musicians and painters.

 Actually, when writing the guidelines of the first CRCC we hosted, inclusiveness was the most important concept.
 It guided us throughout the entire process and it’s still doing so.

 We invite you to watch some of the STEMtacular girls who participated in the latest Cyber Robotics Coding Competition.

-If you’d like to try CoderZ, here we give a 14-day free trial that we’re sure you’ll enjoy.
+If you’d like to try CoderZ, here we give a free trial that we’re sure you’ll enjoy.
 May the code be with you!

 A provider of STEM-robotics equipment and training for young women and teachers in underserved communities around the globe, the Community Bots is the brainchild of Jack Cooley, a science teacher with a 25-year success record across grades 3-12.

 For Parkland Magnet MS’ teachers, CoderZ offers up real-world applications that help students actually see how what they’re learning is applicable in the real world—even though it’s only in a computer simulation.